 Learners should be encouraged to engage with sources of information to support their own learning process.
-This should not be a mechanical reproduction of materials but a process where the learners organise sourced information and allow it to inspire and inform their own understanding and practice.
+This should not be a mechanical reproduction of materials but a process by which the learners organise sourced information and allow it to inspire and inform their own understanding and practice.
 Part of this is presenting sourced material in ways that take into account the medium of presentation, the sources themselves and also the audience for the presentation.

-In the professional placement there is, for some learners, the first opportunity to reflect on their direct practical engagement with Montessori practice.
-Learners will have the opportunity to discuss and exchange ideas for development that will enhance their learning and professional practice.
-This is an essential stage in establishing continuing professional development (CPD).
+Learning Outcome 4: Be able to use peer feedback in professional practice In the professional placement there is, for some learners, the first opportunity to reflect on their direct practical engagement with Montessori practice.
+Learners will have the opportunity to discuss and exchange ideas for development which will enhance their learning and professional practice.
+This is an essential stage in establishing continuing professional development.